 Spotify for the win.
-While Apple Music has made some serious strides, for our money, Spotify still reigns supreme.
-Its user interface is accessible, uncluttered, and makes playlist management simple.
-Its new music discovery playlists, especially Discover Weekly, keep it brilliantly fresh, and it’s also free for those who can’t yet make a commitment.
-Apple Music’s larger catalog (though how much larger isn’t clear), exclusive releases, and features like Beats 1 radio make it a serious contender.
+While Apple Music has made some serious strides, Spotify still reigns supreme.
+Its user interface is accessible and uncluttered, making playlist management simple.
+Its music discovery playlists, especially Discover Weekly, keep it brilliantly fresh, and it’s also free for those who can’t yet commit.
+Apple Music’s larger catalog, exclusive releases, human-curated playlists, and features like Apple Music 1 make it a serious contender.
 But for now, Spotify still has the edge.

 - The 6 best smart speakers for music lovers

 - How to master your equalizer settings for the perfect sound